-Eight of our schools were inspected during this reporting year and all secured Ofsted Good grades.
-There are no nationally validated key stage two results to report at the time of writing.
+Ten of our schools were inspected during this reporting year and all secured Ofsted Good grades.
+Our teacher training division was also inspected and secured a good grade.

 Our Alternative Provision school continues to provide excellent support to local schools for children who require a more individually tailored experience and the majority of the children in their care achieve well and go onto further education and training.
-The school was inspected in April of this reporting year and judged to be Good.